GrumpyOldTroll/ietf-dorms-cluster/draft-ietf-mboned-dorms.md

 The provisions of Section 2 of {{RFC8040}} provide secure communication requirements that are already required of DORMS servers, since they are RESTCONF servers.
 All RESTCONF requirements and security considerations remain in force for DORMS servers.

-It is intended that security related metadata about the SSM channels such as public keys for use with cryptographic algorithms may be delivered over the RESTCONF connection, and that information available from this connection can be used as a trust anchor.
+It is intended that security-related metadata about the SSM channels such as public keys for use with cryptographic algorithms may be delivered over the RESTCONF connection, and that information available from this connection can be used as a trust anchor.
 The secure transport provided by these minimum requirements are relied upon to provide authenticated delivery of these trust anchors, once a connection with a trusted DORMS server has been established.

 ## Record-Spoofing

- When using the DNS Boostrap method of discovery described in {{dns-boot}}, the SRV resource record contains information that SHOULD be communicated to the DORMS client without being modified.
+When using the DNS Bootstrap method of discovery described in {{dns-boot}}, the SRV resource record contains information that MUST be communicated to the DORMS client without being modified.
 The method used to ensure the result was unmodified is up to the client.

 There must be a trust relationship between the end consumer of this resource record and the DNS server.
-This relationship may be end-to-end DNSSEC validation or a secure connection to a trusted DNS server that provides end-to-end safety to prevent record-spoofing of the response from the trusted server.
+This relationship may be end-to-end DNSSEC validation or a secure connection to a trusted resolver that itself makes use of mechanisms for ensuring RR integrity (e.g., by enforcing DNSSEC validation on recursive requests) to prevent record-spoofing of the response from the trusted server.
-The connection to the trusted server can use any secure channel, such as with a TSIG {{RFC8945}} or SIG(0) {{RFC2931}} channel, a secure local channel on the host, DNS over TLS {{RFC7858}}, DNS over HTTPS {{RFC8484}}, or some other mechanism that provides authentication of the RR.
+The connection to this trusted resolver can use any secure channel, such as with a TSIG {{RFC8945}} or SIG(0) {{RFC2931}} channel, a secure local channel on the host, DNS over TLS {{RFC7858}}, or DNS over HTTPS {{RFC8484}}.
+Any combination of mechanisms may be employed that together guarantee end-to-end integrity of the intended RR.

 If a DORMS client accepts a maliciously crafted SRV record, the client could connect to a server controlled by the attacker, and use metadata provided by them.
 The consequences of trusting maliciously crafted metadata could range from attacks against the DORMS client's parser of the metadata (via malicious constructions of the formatting of the data) to arbitrary disruption of the decisions the DORMS client makes as a result of processing validly constructed metadata.